 We have provided a template letter for schools to send to parents/carers before lessons are taught on this topic.
-It includes information about the local NHS Stop Smoking Service, Quit4Life, which offers free and friendly help and professional support.
+It includes information about the local NHS Stop Smoking Service, Smokefree Hampshire, which offers free and friendly help and professional support.

 Please ensure that the material you provide to families is up to date by contacting the NHS Stop Smoking Service if necessary.
 Free online training in Very Brief Advice on Secondhand Smoke is also available here.

 The popularity of vaping and electronic cigarettes makes it likely that children will have questions and live with family members using them.
 It is advisable, therefore, to update your knowledge on the most recent guidance on their use.
 You may wish to read the briefing from ASH and evidence review from Public Health England.
 Current Public Health England guidance suggests that vaping is significantly safer than smoking and that e-cigarettes can be an effective tool as an aid to stopping smoking.

 The Smoking in Cars and Other Vehicles Act in 2015 made it illegal to smoke in a private vehicle that is carrying someone under 18 or for the driver not to stop a passenger lighting up.
 The fixed penalty notice fine for both offences is £50.